 Imagine hiking for 3 weeks straight and you’re about to conquer another ridiculously steep uphill to your tea house when suddenly this bundle of joy comes running towards you.
 This is exactly what happened while trekking the Annapurna Circuit in Nepal.

-With a couple hours of daylight left, our hiking buddies somewhere behind us and another portion of steep terrain ahead my spirit was certainly low.
-Though, out of nowhere the littlest fluffiest puppy I have ever seen came sprinting at us.
+With a couple hours of daylight left, our hiking buddies somewhere behind us, and another portion of steep terrain ahead, my spirit was certainly low.
+Then, out of nowhere the littlest fluffiest puppy I have ever seen came sprinting at us.
 The dogs in the Himalayas are some of the most beautiful I have ever seen, though this one was above the rest.

 With a cuddle and a few licks his Nepalese owner comes running out apologizing.
 We reluctantly pass the puppy back, trying to procrastinate, but alas our bed awaits a few hundred feet above us.